 Table of Contents

 Hey friends!
-I’m back with a collection of some of my favorite pork tenderloin recipes, and some that are definitely on my list to try!
+I’m back with a collection of some of my favorite pork tenderloin recipes — it’s one of our most well-loved proteins here because it is inexpensive and so easy to cook!

 Pork tenderloin is one of our favorite cuts of meat because it is lean, easy to cook (and easy to cook well), moist and tender, and it can be paired with a wide variety of flavors.